spring-attic/spring-security-oauth/docs/oauth2.md

 You may want to take advantage of Spring Security's [expression-based access control][expressions].
 You can register a oauth-aware expression handler with the `expression-handler` element.
 Use the id of the oauth expression handler to add oauth-aware expressions to the built-in expressions.

-The expressions include _oauthClientHasRole_, _oauthClientHasAnyRole_, and _denyOAuthClient_ which can be used to provide access based on the role of the oauth client.
+The expressions include _oauth2.clientHasRole_, _oauth2.clientHasAnyRole_, and _oath2.denyClient_ which can be used to provide access based on the role of the oauth client.

 ## Resource Server Configuration